tearflake/symp-intro/README.md

 It is possible to choose between rudimentary but fast assembly programming, the sweet spot functional programming, and advanced but slow term rewriting programming.

-Each of the initially offered paradigms favor minimalist design, differing not in complexity, yet only in their approach to solve various kinds of programming tasks.
+Each of the initially supplied paradigms favor minimalist design, differing not in complexity, yet only in their approach to solve various kinds of programming tasks.

 ---

 #### 🧠 Why Symp Exists

-Symp is a Lisp dialect and a new syntax flavor.
+Symp is a S-expression based meta-framework.
 It’s deliberately colorless, minimalist, and transparent.
 A tool for anyone who loves building languages more than writing in them.